ZjuerBooster/Xbot_with_Vins-Mono/README.md

 # Xbot_with_Vins-Mono
 Xbot is a good open-source robot package, it has many state-of-the-art algorithms about SLAM and Navigation.

-Simtaneously，Vins-Mono is also a good open-source Mono-SLAM project，out of interest，I integrate them by replacing original SLAM algorithm of Xbot with vins-mono.
+Simtaneously，Vins-Mono is also a good open-source MONO-SLAM project，out of interest，I integrate them by replacing original SLAM algorithm of Xbot with vins-mono.

 Just by five steps， then you can run：